Trishmcc/Fundamentals-of-Data-Analytics/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Trishmcc/Fundamentals-of-Data-Analytics/HEAD)

 ## How to run the notebook

 1. Download [Anaconda](https://www.anaconda.com/)
 2. Download [cmder](https://cmder.net/) if using Windows.
 3. Run Jupyter Lab

+## Overview of the matplotlib.pyplot Python package

+This overview is located in pyplot.ipyn

+## How to load CAO points information from the CAO website into a pandas data frame

+## Detailed comparison of CAO points in 2019, 2020 and 2021 using the functionality in Python

+## Three plots used from matplotlib.pyplot are 1.
+2. 3.

+## Other visualisations used are